-By guaranteeing that the state of the medium will be identical at all sites after all operations have been resolved, the consistency criterion is the most important prerequisite to make sure that a continuous distributed interactive medium is actually usable.
-However, even if the consistency criterion is ensured by a proper algorithm, it is still possible that consistency related, transient artifacts occur.
+By guaranteeing that the state of the medium will be identical at all sites after all operations have been resolved, the consistency criterion is the most important prerequisite to making sure that a replicated continuous interactive medium is actually usable.
+However, even if the consistency criterion is guaranteed by a proper algorithm, it is still possible that consistency-related, transient artifacts occur.
 In addition to the basic consistency criterion we therefore define two additional fidelity criteria:

-(4) Avoidance of short term inconsistencies.
-If an operation with a timestamp T is not executed at a site i at the physical time T then this operation is said to have caused a short term inconsistency of the interactive medium at site i.
-Ideally, short term inconsistencies should be non-existent.
+(4) Avoidance of short-term inconsistencies.
+If an operation with timestamp T is not executed at site i at the physical time T, then this operation is said to have caused a shortterm inconsistency of the interactive medium at site i.
+Ideally, short-term inconsistencies should be non-existent.

-Short term inconsistencies occur when an operation issued at site j arrives at site i after the time denoted in the timestamp of the operation.
-Because we assume that there exists an algorithm to ensure the convergence property, a late arrival means that the state of the interactive medium at site i needs to be repaired.
+Short-term inconsistencies occur when an operation issued at site j arrives at site i after the time denoted in the timestamp of the operation.
+Because we assume that an algorithm exists to ensure the consistency criterion (3) a late arrival means that the state of the interactive medium at site i needs to be repaired.
 In the train example this would mean moving the train from the wrong position on one branch of the tracks to the right position on the other branch of the tracks.

-Short term inconsistencies basically have two implications: (1) they usually result in visual artifacts (the train "jumps" from one position to a different one) and (2) a user might take actions which are based on an inconsistent state of the medium.
-An example for the latter is the following situation: Assume that in the train example $U_b$ pulls the breaks of the train, after it has passed the switch, but before the operation from $U_a$ has arrived.
-In this case $U_b$ intends to stop the train because it is going in the wrong direction.
-After $U_b$ has issued this operation the operation from $U_a$ arrives (late).
-In order to satisfy the convergence property, the train will jump to the correct position.
-The net result of both operations is that the train will stop while it was headed in the right direction, which is a clear violation of the intention of the users.
-This effect is similar to the intention-violation problem in discrete media, as described in [1].
+The fidelity criterion for the avoidance of short-term inconsistencies includes the meaning of the precedence property (2) as it has been specified for discrete media since a reversal of the precedence of operations can only be caused by the late arrival of remote operations.
+Short-term inconsistencies basically have three implications: They may cause dependent operations to be executed in the wrong order, they usually result in visual artifacts (the train "jumps" from one position to a different one), and a user might take actions that are based on an inconsistent state of the medium.
+An example for the latter is the following situation: Assume that in the train example U_b pulls the brakes of the train after it has passed the switch but before the operation from U_a has arrived.
+In this case, U_b intends to stop the train because it is going in the wrong direction.
+After U_b has issued this operation, the operation from U_a arrives (late).
+In order to satisfy the consistency criterion (3), the train will jump to the correct position.
+The net result of both operations is that the train will stop while it is headed in the right direction, which is a clear violation of the intention of the users.

 (5) Low response time.
 The response time of an interactive medium is the time between the physical time a user issues an operation and the timestamp of that operation.
-Ideally the response time should be zero.
+Assuming that local processing time, memory access, and rendering requires only negligible time, the ideal response time should be zero.

-If the response time exceeds a certain threshold, the users will notice that there exists a delay between issuing operations and the time when the operations are executed.
-This would result in an 'unnatural' behavior of the medium.
-Response time and responsiveness are referring to the same attribute of a medium.
+If the response time exceeds a certain threshold the users will notice that a delay exists between the time the operation was issued and the time when the operation is executed.
+This will result in an 'unnatural' behavior of the medium.
+Response time and responsiveness are used synonymously in the context of this work.